 The garden adds to the wonder of this holiday home, with more features unveiling as we walk down the garden.
-They have thought of everything for the kids, with a signal box playhouse that adults are not allowed in – (according to my kids!)
+They have thought of everything for the kids.
+There is a signal box playhouse that adults are not allowed in – (according to my kids!)
 The walls are covered in information about insects, flowers and birds, so the kids can sit and spot the wildlife.
-The playhouse is stocked full of toys, trains and dolls that captivated Molly.
-We didn’t see her for 60% of the holiday!
-Outside is a swing ball set, picnic table, small sit on toys and swings.
+The playhouse is full of toys, trains and dolls.
+Outside is a swing ball set, picnic table, small sit-on toys and swings.

 Further up the garden is a wooded area, complete with perfect den building places, compost bins, and a small nature pond.
 Right at the very end of the garden is a fire pit with tree chairs, ready for toasting marshmallows.

 This accommodation has to be one of the best places we have stayed in.
 They do also accept dogs, which is nice to know.

 Initially, I had my reservations, as when I google imaged the location, it didn’t look very appealing.
 The entrance to Harvey is through the car park of Hayle train station, and I worried about heavy foot traffic and loud trains!
 In actual fact, all of us shouting ‘TRAIN’ whenever one came past was probably louder than anything else I heard!
 The trains can be watched from a viewing platform and there is also a decking area to eat on.
 All of the train and it’s grounds are secure with a large gate that can be locked.
 We managed to park 3 cars inside the gates, so they were safe too.